samsuddin1234567/Find-IMEI-TRACKER/README.md

 ## Project Status
-🚧 **Under Development:** The HTML, JS, and CSS components of the web interface are being actively developed.
+🚧 Development:** The HTML, JS, and CSS components of the web interface are being actively developed.

 ---